Jeffreys prior

-In Bayesian probability, the Jeffreys prior, named after Sir Harold Jeffreys, is a non-informative (objective) prior distribution for a parameter space; its density function is proportional to the square root of the determinant of the Fisher information matrix:
+In Bayesian statistics, the Jeffreys prior is a non-informative prior distribution for a parameter space.
+Named after Sir Harold Jeffreys, its density function is proportional to the square root of the determinant of the Fisher information matrix:

 It has the key feature that it is invariant under a change of coordinates for the parameter vector $\theta$.
 That is, the relative probability assigned to a volume of a probability space using a Jeffreys prior will be the same regardless of the parameterization used to define the Jeffreys prior.
 This makes it of special interest for use with scale parameters.
+As a concrete example, a Bernoulli distribution can be parameterized by the probability of occurrence p, or by the odds r = p / (1 − p).
+A uniform prior on one of these is not the same as a uniform prior on the other, even accounting for reparameterization in the usual way, but the Jeffreys prior on one reparameterizes to the Jeffreys prior on the other.

+In maximum likelihood estimation of exponential family models, penalty terms based on the Jeffreys prior were shown to reduce asymptotic bias in point estimates.